Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-In this section, we first present the language in the \X{}-calculus that tracks aliasing and expresses values reachable from a given expression's result.
-Then, we define its logical interpretation of types and terms.
-Finally, we present the semantic typing rules and show semantic type soundness.
+In this section, we first present the reachability type system \X{} that tracks aliasing and expresses values reachable from a given expression's result, define its value interpretation of types and terms, and present the semantic typing rules and show semantic type soundness.
+Then we present $\Xsub{}$ (in \secref{sec:subtyping}) that extends \X{} with subtyping, and $\maybelang$ (in \secref{sec:unary_nested}) that extends \X{} to support higher-order mutable references.
+Finally, we present $\maybelange$ (in \secref{sec:effects}) that extends $\maybelang$ with observable write effect qualifiers, demonstrating a stronger value preservation property than what is defined for $\maybelang$.